The circle method and bounds for $L$-functions - III: $t$-aspect subconvexity for GL(3) $L$-functions: Introduction

 Same bound holds for $S^-(N)$, and consequently, for $S(N)$.
 For $N\leq t^{11/8}$ the trivial bound $S(N)\ll Nt^\varepsilon$, which follows from Lemma \ref{ram-on-av} (i.e. Ramanujan bound on average) of Section~\ref{prelim}, is sufficient for our purpose.
 Clearly Theorem \ref{mthm} follows from \eqref{afe} and \eqref{prop-eq} (after a short computation).
-In the rest of the paper we will prove the proposition.\\
+In the rest of the paper we will prove the proposition. \\

 Let us now briefly explain the steps in the proof.
 Temporarily assume the Ramanujan conjecture $\lambda(1,n)\ll n^\varepsilon$.
 This is not very serious, as at any step where it is required one can use Cauchy inequality and use Ramanujan bound on average, i.e. Lemma~\ref{ram-on-av}.
 The circle method has been used to separate the sums on $n$ and $m$ and we have arrived at \eqref{S(N)-cm}.
 Trivially estimating the sum we get $S(N)\ll N^{2+\varepsilon}$.
-So we are required to save $N$ (and a little more).
-For simplicity assume that $N=t^{3/2}$ and $q\asymp Q$.
-Then the sum over $m$ has `conductor' $Qt\sim \sqrt{N}t/\sqrt{K}$.
+(For simplicity assume that $N=t^{3/2}$ and $q\asymp Q$.)
+So we are required to save $N$ (and a little more) in a sum of the form

+The sum over $m$ has `conductor' $Qt\asymp N^{1/2}t/K^{1/2}$.
 Roughly speaking the conductor takes into account both the arithmetic modulus, which is $q$, and the amplitude of oscillation in the analytic weight function, which is of size $t$.
 Note that both $m^{-i(t+v)}$ and $m^{-it}$ have same amplitude if $|v|\ll t^{1-\varepsilon}$.
 So the extra oscillating term, namely $m^{-iv}$ which we are inserting is not hurting us here.
 On the other hand larger is the $K$ smaller is the arithmetic modulus.
 So the overall conductor in the sum over $m$ is reduced.
-Applying Poisson summation (and `executing' the sum over $a$) we are able to save $N/\sqrt{Qt}\times \sqrt{Q}=N/\sqrt{t}$.
+Applying Poisson summation (and `executing' the sum over $a$) we are able to save $N/(Qt)^{1/2}\times Q^{1/2}=N/t^{1/2}$.
 Of course to this end we need the second derivative bound for the resulting exponential integral.
 In fact we need to use the stationary phase method.
-Observe that the saving so far is independent of $K$.\\
+Observe that the saving so far is independent of $K$.
+Now we need to save $t^{1/2}$ in a sum of the form